donkeyrat/SummonerCreator/README.md

 ## 1.0.0

- -Added a Summoner unit and faction.
+ - Added a Summoner unit and faction.

+### 1.0.1

+ - Fixed minor issue with the Thunderstore page.

 ### 1.0.2

- -Reformatted Thunderstore page.
+ - Reformatted Thunderstore page.
- -Fixed extreme lag from the Summoner, at the cost of Unit Creator units working for the summoner.
+ - Fixed extreme lag from the Summoner, at the cost of Unit Creator units working for the summoner.

-### 1.0.1

- -Fixed minor issue with the Thunderstore page.

 ## Credits